marcoroganovic/rooter.js/README.md

 Here we will create new instance of router by calling `rooter` function and as argument we will pass id of root element in which all views are going to be rendered.
+Also on view change will be applied transition which timing you can control by using `setTransitionTime` method (value should be in milliseconds).

 ```javascript
 var router = rooter("app");